lyrall/lyrall.github.io/psuite/bpl-guide.md

 ----------------------|------------
-.zip | Basic format, default on most operating systems .rar | Created by [WinRAR](https://www.rarlab.com/), paid software .7z | Created by [7-Zip](https://www.7-zip.org/), free and open source software
+.zip | Basic format, default on most operating systems .rar | Created by [WinRAR](https://www.rarlab.com/), paid software .7z | Created by [7-Zip](https://www.7-zip.org/), free software

 WinRAR is paid software, and is a tool for general zipping and unzipping purposes.
 The RAR zip folders can only be properly created by WinRAR software, but can be unzipped with most other zip folder management applications.

 ### 7-Zip

 7-Zip, like WinRAR, is a computer program for creating, viewing, and unzipping zip folders.
 The difference is that 7-Zip IS superior.
-You can download it [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI).
-Here's how to use it:
+It's free and easy to use.
+Please download it [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI), as you WILL encounter zip folders as a pirate.
+To install, just open the file Here's how to use it:

+To i

 ## IP Address